joedougherty/mazes/docs/middle.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Step 1: Use an intermediate form: The *Maze as Nested List*
+Step 1: Use an intermediate form: Maze as Nested List
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++